Kr0issant/UplinkFire/README.md

     * "Force Quit Webdriver" will close the webdriver.
 5.  **Timing Controls:**
     * **Wait Duration:** Adjust the maximum time the WebDriver waits for components.
 Only increase if you have a slow internet connection.
     * **Upload Duration:** Adjust the maximum time allotted for file uploading.
-Files exceeding this time will be interrupted.
+Uploads exceeding this time will be interrupted.
+(It's recommended to use a large value)
     * **Captcha Duration:** Adjust the maximum time given for filling the reCAPTCHA during registration.

 ## 🕷 Troubleshooting